duyluan97/github-repo-template/README.md

-# github-repo-template
+# GitHub Repo Template

-Welcome to the Template Repository!
+Welcome to the Template Repository on GitHub!
 This repository is designed to serve as a starting point for creating new Git repositories with best practices and configurations already set up.
 Below is a brief overview of the structure and the purpose of each file and directory in this repository.

 ## Repository Structure